XRP-AI-Kit/Primer-Software/README.md

 This repository provides a guide for setting up a local Large Language Model (LLM) serving environment on a Rubik Pi 3 (RPi3), utilizing Ubuntu Server, Python 3.12, and the Ollama framework.

-## 1. Initial Hardware Setup: Ubuntu on Rubik Pi 3
+## 1. Initial Hardware Setup: Ubuntu OS on the Rubik Pi 3

-The first step is to follow [this guide]([https://www.thundercomm.com/rubik-pi-3/en/docs/rubik-pi-3-user-manual/1.0.0-u/Device%20Setup/set-up-your-device](https://www.thundercomm.com/rubik-pi-3/en/docs/rubik-pi-3-user-manual/1.0.0-u/Update-Software/3.2.Flash-using-Qualcomm-Launcher)) to install Ubuntu Server on the Rubik Pi 3.
+The first step is to follow [this guide](https://www.thundercomm.com/rubik-pi-3/en/docs/rubik-pi-3-user-manual/1.0.0-u/Update-Software/3.2.Flash-using-Qualcomm-Launcher) to install Ubuntu Server on the Rubik Pi 3.
 Ubuntu host is reccomended.

+**Abridged OS install instructions**
+Please read the official documentation linked above very closely.
+That said, here is summary of the steps required
+- Put the Rubik Pi in EDL mode
+- Flash Ubuntu with Qualcomm-Launcher
+	- default username: ubuntu
+	- default password: ubuntu
+	- you will be asked to change the default password
+	- reccomended new password: xrpaikit
+	- you will be asked to setup a connection to a local wifi network (important)
+- Use your host machine to connect to the Rubik Pi via UART with Putty
+	- find COM in Device manager, Baud is 115200
+	- run the following commands
+		- sudo apt install qcom-adreno1- libgbm-msm1- libegl-mesa0 libegl1 libgles2 libglvnd0 libvulkan1 weston-
+		- sudo apt update --fix-missing
+		- sudo apt install ubuntu-desktop
+		- sudo apt update --fix-missing
+		- sudo reboot
+- You can now plug HDMI/mouse/keyboard into the Rubik Pi and access the desktop environment

 ## 2. Setting Up the Development Environment